erickhun/blog/content/posts/why-you-should-have-a-side-project.md

 My current project ([Travel Hustlers](https://travelhustlers.co)) does not make any money.
 Nodablock and Citymayor were money driven, Travel Hustlers and PartyInBeijing passion driven.
 The PartyInBeijing being the one I've enjoyed to work on the most, and I think fullfilled me the most.

-Cameron (ceo @ [Strong](https://strongapp.com)) started his side project to keep track of his workout.
-He is now is #1 in the App store and lead 20 employees.

 ## ✨ A Security net, a way to have your own business?
 A really nice side effect will be to make money.
 At this point, you could simply quit your day to day job and focus on making more money with it.
 I wouldn't advise you to quit your job to start a side project, this is called a [startup](https://startupclass.samaltman.com) and involve greater risks.